TUDelft-books/CSBB-textbook/book/Quarter2/Week2_5.md

 ## Workshop: Writing an Abstract

-You've now read a lot of abstracts and it's time to write one.
+You've now read many abstracts and it's time to write one.
 In this workshop you'll be guided through writing one.
 The abstract is an important part of a research paper for both readers and writers.
 Readers use abstracts to be informed about the aim and main (expected)